What kind of scam is "Your Chrome Is Severely Damaged By 13 Malware!"?

-There are lots of websites designed to trick users into installing some potentially unwanted application (PUA) by using one or another scare tactic.
+There are lots of websites designed to trick users into installing some unwanted application by using one or another scare tactic.
 "Your Chrome is severely damaged by 13 Malware!" is one of many examples.
 One of the most popular scare tactics is to display a fake virus notification claiming that a computer is infected and needs to be scanned for malware with a certain application immediately.

 "Your Chrome Is Severely Damaged By 13 Malware!" scam in detail